Women Philosophers in the Long Nineteenth Century: Summary

-Germaine de Staël

-The first chapter consists of the chapters "On Women Writers" from Staël's 1800 book The Influence of Literature on Society and the chapters "Kant" and "On the Influence of the New Philosophy on the Sciences" from her 1813 book Germany.
+The first chapter translates three book chapters written by Germaine de Staël.
+The chapters include "On Women Writers" from her 1800 book The Influence of Literature on Society and "Kant" and "On the Influence of the New Philosophy on the Sciences" from her 1813 book Germany.
 "On Women Writers" addresses the negative social sanctions placed on women writers and argues that the opposition to female intellectual self-realization demonstrates the gaps in the project of the Enlightenment.
 The chapters "Kant" and "On the Influence of the New Philosophy on the Sciences" are based on the work of German philosophers Immanuel Kant and Friedrich Heinrich Jacobi respectively.
 "Kant" discuss the limitations of knowledge and the interdependence of feeling with reason; "On the Influence of the New Philosophy on the Sciences" expands on the argument of Kant's Critique of Judgment, arguing for a view of nature as a unified whole, and responds to Jacobi's challenge to Kant's notion of the thing-in-itself.

-Karoline von Günderrode

-The second chapter consists of Günderrode's essay "Idea of the Earth" and two sets of notes: one on Johann Gottlieb Fichte's The Vocation of Humankind and the other on Friedrich Wilhelm Joseph Schelling's work on the philosophy of nature.
-Günderrode's notes on The Vocation of Humankind provide critiques on Fichte's conclusions, particularly his understanding of nature and conception of self-determination.
+The second chapter consists of Karoline von Günderrode's essay "Idea of the Earth" and two sets of notes: one on Johann Gottlieb Fichte's The Vocation of Humankind and the other on Friedrich Wilhelm Joseph Schelling's work on the philosophy of nature.
+Günderrode's notes on The Vocation of Humankind critique Fichte's conclusions, particularly his understanding of nature and conception of self-determination.
 Günderrode's notes on the philosophy of nature provide a critique of German idealism, arguing that the isolation of the mind and nature (of subject and object) would make knowledge of the world impossible.
 "Idea of the Earth" examines the notion of "earth" and argues that "the earth is an 'idea' that must be realized".
 The argument presented in "Idea of the Earth" builds off of Günderrode's notes on the philosophy of nature to argue that nature is in some sense a human agent.

-Bettina Brentano von Arnim

-The third chapter consists of selections from Arnim's 1840 book Günderode, (Note: Originally translated by Margaret Fuller into English as Correspondence of Fräulein Günderode and Bettine von Arnim) a synthesized version of Arnim and Günderrode's correspondence.
+The third chapter consists of selections from Bettina Brentano von Arnim's 1840 book Günderode, (Note: Originally translated by Margaret Fuller into English as Correspondence of Fräulein Günderode and Bettine von Arnim) a synthesized version of Arnim and Günderrode's correspondence.
 The book, published 34 years after Günderrode's suicide, includes their discussions of poetry, abstract philosophy, sensuality, history, and the nature of truth.
 In the selections, Bettine (Note: Arnim and Günderrode's names are changed to Bettine and Günderode in the book.) challenges Günderode's interest in abstract philosophy, arguing that philosophical abstraction fails to capture the poetic and sensual essence of life.
 Likewise, Günderode challenges Bettine's depreciation of historical knowledge with a lengthy rebuke describing the importance of historical knowledge for intellectual growth.
 The two also exchange thoughts on the possibility of providing a philosophical proof for truth, before concluding that the transformative power of truth is itself a proof of truth.